Keyboard shortcuts

 This course uses tools designed for screen reader access:

-• Terminal/Command line - Text-based, fully accessible to NVDA, JAWS, VoiceOver
+• Terminal/Command line - Text-based, fully accessible to NVDA, JAWS, Orca, VoiceOver

 • OpenSCAD - Free, open-source text-based CAD (no visual-only GUI dependency)